Programming Language Choice Still Shapes Agent Artefacts¶

 Agents reach every language, but the language you pick still decides performance ceiling, run cost, and verification effort.

 Language choice is no longer a feasibility check for AI coding agents — frontier agents produce working systems in any language, including ones with no prior open-source examples (Acher and Jézéquel, 2026).
-What it still decides is the artefact's shape along four dimensions: strength ceiling, run cost, engineering effort, and the human-verification work you inherit.
-Prefer well-represented languages when artefact quality matters; budget extra verification when something forces a long-tail target.
+It still decides the artefact's shape along four dimensions: strength ceiling, run cost, engineering effort, and the human-verification work you inherit.
+Prefer well-represented languages when artefact quality matters.
+Budget extra verification when something forces a long-tail target.

 Acher and Jézéquel (2026) prompted Claude Opus 4.6 and Codex (GPT-5.2) to build chess engines from scratch across 17 languages — chess admits external Elo strength assessment against Stockfish and feature-level inspection, so every artefact was measured the same way.
 Every category produced a working engine.
 The gaps were elsewhere: